-- 1. Identify the part and the system that you will be working on.
-For instructions, see "Identifying a part" on page 12. - 2.
-For a rack-mounted system, place the system into the service position.
-For instructions, see "Placing the rack-mounted system into the service position" on page 46. - 3.
+- 5. For a rack-mounted system, place the system into the service position.
+For instructions, see "Placing the rack-mounted system into the service position" on page 46. - 6.
 Attach the electrostatic discharge (ESD) wrist strap.
 The ESD wrist strap must be connected to an unpainted metal surface until the service procedure is completed, and if applicable, until the service access cover is replaced.